lanl-ansi/Alpine.jl/README.md

 Alpine globally solves a given MINLP by:

-* Analyzing the problem's expressions (objective & constraints) and applies approporite convex relaxations
+* Analyzing the problem's expressions (objective & constraints) and applies approporite convex relaxations and polyhedral outer-approximations

-* Performing novel adaptive partitioning methods to create piecewise relaxations, bound tightening and polyhedral outer-approximations to guarantee global convergence
+* Performing sequential optimization-based bound tightening and an iterative adaptive partitioning scheme to piecewise polyhedral relaxations with a guarantee of global convergence

 **Allowable nonlinearities**: Alpine can currently handle MINLPs with polynomials in constraints and/or in the objective.
 Currently, there is no support for exponential cones and Positive Semi-Definite (PSD) cones in MINLPs.
 Alpine is also a good fit for subsets of the MINLP family, e.g., Mixed-Integer Quadratically Constrainted Quadradic Programs (MIQCQPs), Non-Linear Programs (NLPs), etc.